5ajaki/SPP2-Applications/20430-SPP2 - JustaName Application.md

 1. **Product Development:**
    * Quarterly release of significant platform improvements.
    * Infrastructure uptime >99.9% with regular security audits.
-   * Launch at least 2 ENS-focused public goods.
+   * Launch at least 3 ENS-focused public goods.
+   * Support EVM chains into launching their ENS subdomains (similar to base.eth).
 2. **ENS Ecosystem Adoption:**
-   * 10,000 subnames issued by April 2025; target 100,000 subnames by EOY 2025.
+   * 10,000 subnames issued by May 2025; target 100,000 subnames by EOY 2025.
    * Manage 300+ active second-level ENS domains by end of year.

 **3. Enterprise Integration:**